sfuphantom/firmware/queue-pipeline/tasks/TaskSim/readme.md

 # Simulation Task

 Any simulation will have some quirks that push it farther away from reality.
-Some quirks include...
+Quirks in this simulation include...
 * The more Agents a system has, the farther this simulation will be from reality as this task mimics all of them at once
 *  This task sends all data serially one after another.
 The data is not being sent asynchronously